What is the difference between Irish Dancing and Sean-Nós Dancing?

 Classes must be booked online here

-Should I register for Beginner’s Irish Dancing or Intermediate/Advanced Irish Dancing?
+Should I register for Beginner, Intermediate, or Advanced Irish Dancing?

-The Beginner’s class is suitable for people who are complete Beginners, or for people who have only danced in the light shoes in the past.
-If you have done a good bit of dancing in heavies – e.g., if you know St. Patrick’s Day or the Blackbird – then the Intermediate/Advanced class would be more suitable.
+The Beginner’s class is suitable for people who are complete Beginners, or for people who have danced mainly in the light shoes in the past.
+If you have done the basic heavy dances – e.g., if you know the basic Heavy Jig and Hornpipe – then the Intermediate class would be more suitable.
+If you know the traditional sets (St. Patrick's Day, The Blackbird, Job of Journeywork, Garden of Daisies, Three Sea Captains), then the Advanced class would probably be a good fit.
+If you are unsure which level to register for, please contact us.

 Are classes for adults?